lizexiao/CLanguage/README.md

 # CLanguage
-Execercise repository for C programming language for an 8 aged boy.
+Exercise repository for C programming language for an 8 aged boy.

+From the C language basics to advanced utilizations.